 It’s open to all levels and experience, whether you’re in your third year of playing an instrument or 30th.

+Though I read a lot of research articles every week, I hadn’t read a book in years.
 And it turns out I wasn’t the only one who needed a little accountability to maintain a reading habit, so we started a community book club.

 Once a quarter, we read a book together, sharing our favorite takeaways and insights gleaned from week to week.
+So far we’ve read books on practicing, breathing, and the neuroscience of memory.
+It seems like a little thing, but reading together has actually been one of the more popular activities in The Learning Lab!

 Why is that?